The King of Kings

 The keen array of your dismay,

-Like ornaments upon my shelf!
+Like objects on my shelf!

 AD Lovkis, 13/07/25